Getsov/Motorsport-Events-Server/README.md

     Changes: Admin only can change the role of single user.
     To fulfill the request, the admin must send role.
 If new role is 'organizer', the fields 'organizatorName' and 'phone' also should be fulfilled if there was empty before update.

+-   **Method:** `PUT`
+-   **Endpont:** `/user/approveOrganizer/:id`
+    Headers: `Content-Type: application/json`
+    Body: JSON-formatted data
+    Changes: Admin which is approved and not deleted, only can approve/disapprove the organizer which also need to be not deleted.
+    To fulfill the request, the admin must send {"isApproved": false/true}.

 Like-Event: Every user can like an Event.
 To do it, 'authorized' user must send a `POST` request with event `id`.
 When user liked some event, the event itself keep information about liked users and also every user keep information about events which he liked.
 Example: `/events/like/:id`

 -   **Method:** `POST`
 -   **Endpont:** `/events/like/6563804d62f4145aefcc2e01`

 Password-reset: Every user can recover their password.
 To fulfill the request, the `user` must provide `email`.
 A new `password` will be send to the given email address.

 -   **Method:** `POST`
 -   **Endpont:** `/user/reset-password`
     Body: JSON-formatted data